~ Striving for success, with pride and happiness ~

 As Artists and Designers we will ... learn about the Victorian artist, William Morris.
 We will discuss his work and say what we like and don't like about it.
 We will look at how he used colour and shape and design our own piece of art work in the same style.
 We will practice our colour mixing skills and learn new printing skills.

-We will celebrate our work ... on the school website and on Class Dojo and we will choose a writer of the week!
+We will celebrate our work ... on the school website and on Class Dojo and we will display our amazing artwork in our gallery!

 Our Year 4 Parents Narrative - 2018/19 Autumn 1 is available to download.